-The primary purpose of this committee shall be to promote on an on-going basis mutual understanding and discussion of contract-related concerns of a general nature, including those which may potentially lead to grievances.
+The primary purpose of this committee shall be to dialogue and promote, on an on-going basis, mutual understanding and discussion of contract-related matters of a general nature.
+The committee will establish meeting norms, terms of reference, and communication protocol.